-“Actually, it may have been a good thing that you ran away so suddenly.” said Runir.
+“Actually, it may have been a good thing that you ran away so suddenly,” said Runir.

-“What do you mean?”
-Lily asked.
+“What do you mean?” asked Lily.

 I glanced over at Kai whose lips had turned up a little, like he was holding back a smile.

-“The Celeste and the Pandomin are the elite military units of the Holy Union and the Dusk Alliance, respectively.” said Kai, joining the conversation.
-“A group of Celeste or Pandomins is said to be able to fight the Hero and the Demon Lord on equal grounds.
-In fact, there are rumors suggesting that they have fought Heroes and Demon Lords and occasionally won.”
+“The Celeste and the Pandomin are the elite military units of the holy union and the dusk alliance, respectively,” said Kai, joining the conversation.
+“A group of Celeste or Pandomins is said to be able to fight the hero and the demon lord on equal grounds.
+In fact, it’s rumored that they have fought heroes and demon lords, and won.”

 “And they’re both after me...”
 Lily said, breaking the silence.